l-stockwell/term-deposit-calculator/README.md

    yarn dev
    ```

    This command will start the development server, and the app will open in your default web browser.
+If it doesn't automatically open, head to http://localhost:3000.

 ### Testing